myVisio/gtPointGenerator/README.md

 # gtPointGenerator
-2D feature detection and generate 3D corresponding points using ground truth object
+Detect 2D feature points and generate 3D corresponding points using ground truth object

 ### Generate 3D corresponding points from 2D images

 This is a simple Matlab code to generate 2D - 3D corresponding points of pair.
-This work is inspired by the paper [2017 CSVT An integrated platform for live 3D human reconstruction and motion capturing](https://vcl.iti.gr/publication/an-integrated-platform-for-live-3d-human-reconstruction-and-motion-capturing/).
+This work was inspired by the paper [2017 CSVT An integrated platform for live 3D human reconstruction and motion capturing](https://vcl.iti.gr/publication/an-integrated-platform-for-live-3d-human-reconstruction-and-motion-capturing/).
 You can start right away by using a built-in sample image in the code.
 For the full implementation, this job requires the ground truth box (You should have it in the real-world) and of course, a camera.

 ### Prerequisions
 This code was built in MATLAB R2020b.
-Also, you need to install the MatLab add-on <Computer Vision Toolbox> for SURF feature detection.
+Also, you need to install the MatLab add-on "Computer Vision Toolbox" for SURF feature detection.

 # Tutorial
 First, open Run.m and start running.
 You will see in the console,